saaguero/ckad-notes/README.md

 - ExternalName: Maps the Service to the contents of the externalName field (e.g. foo.bar.example.com), by returning a CNAME record with its value.
 No proxying of any kind is set up.
 - In the Service spec, externalIPs can be specified along with any of the ServiceTypes.
 In the example below, “my-service” can be accessed by clients on “80.11.12.10:80” (externalIP:port)
 - Service without selectors, usueful to point to external places or service in a different namespace/cluster.
 Remember the corresponding Endpoint object is not created automatically.
+- The set of pods that a `service` targets is defined with a label selector, and only equality-based requirement selectors are supported (no set-based support)

 ```yaml
 apiVersion: v1